MP Estate Planning UK

 How Lifetime Gifts Affect Inheritance

-Exploring Family Limited Partnerships
+Exploring Family Investment Companies

 A group of diverse people in a warm, sun-lit office, gathered around a large wooden table, discussing documents and charts.
 In the foreground, a mature businessman in a suit makes a presentation, gesturing to the papers before him.
 Behind him, a younger woman takes notes, while an elder gentleman examines a spreadsheet.
 In the middle ground, a family of four - parents and two children - observe intently, their expressions reflecting thoughtfulness and engagement.
 The background is softly blurred, suggesting a professional, yet comfortable setting.
 Soft lighting from overhead fixtures and large windows casts a gentle glow, creating an atmosphere of collaboration and trust.

-Benefits of a Family Limited Partnership
+Benefits of a Family Investment Company

 The benefits include: